hasura/graphql-engine/manual/migration-v0_15/auth-api.rst

 ================

-The Auth microservice has been completely re-written with a new internal architecutre.
+The Auth microservice has been completely re-written with a new internal architecture.
 The new version of Hasura Auth is available from Hasura v0.15.
 This was done so that custom authentication methods can be plugged-in very easily.